LoopKit/loopdocs/docs/operation/loop-settings/displays.md

 </p>

 The Carbohydrate chart displays the carbs used by Loop to predict BG changes.
 The active COB is displayed in the upper right corner of the chart.
-Clicking on the chart will open the Carb Entries history and you can edit/delete any previous entries through that screen.
-Please read the [Carb Entries page](../../features/carbs/) for more information about editing carb entries.
+Clicking on the chart will open the Carbohydrates history and you can edit/delete any previous entries through that screen.
+Please read the [Carb Entry page](../../features/carbs/) for more information about editing carb entries.

 <p align="center">